alesky78/Spring-data-jdbc-howto/README.md

 ## package: it.spaghettisource.springdatajdbc.howto.defineQueryMethod

-the scope of this package is to show how to define and user Query Method on the spring Repository
+the scope of this package is to show how to define and use Query Method on the spring Repository

 * how to define a query by a method name
 * how to define manually by annotation